mongodb/mongo-powerbi-connector/testing.md

     $MONGOSH  -u mhuser -p pencil --eval 'db.runCommand({sqlGenerateSchema: 1, sampleNamespaces: ["supplies.sales"], setSchemas: true})' localhost/admin
     ```

-2. Build the connector.
-The easiest way to do this is in VSCode, using the Power Query SDk.
-- Navigate to the `connector` directory.
-- `code .` to open the project in VSCode.
-- Open `MongoDBAtlasODBC.pq`
-- On the editor window, right click anywhere in the editor window for the `MongoDBAtlasODBC.pq` file and choose *Evaluate current power query file*
-- Copy `bin\AnyCPU\Debug\connector.mez` to the Microsoft Power BI custom connector folder, located in `C:\Users\<username>\Documents\Power BI Desktop\Custom Connectors`.
+2. Build the Connector, if necessary, following the instructions from the [Build](Build) Section.

-3. Start Power BI.
+3. Start Power BI and ensure the Data Cache has been cleared.
 4. Choose *Get Data*
-5. Search for "mongodb" in the search box, and select the *MongoDB Atlas SQL (Beta)* connector.
+5. Search for "mongodb" in the search box, and select the *MongoDB Atlas SQL* connector.
 6. Connect to your local ADF.
 - The URI should be `mongodb://localhost`
 - The database is `integration_test`.
 - In the Native Query box, input the following SQL query which groups all sold items by name and calculates out how much revenue they generate per sale.
   ```
   SELECT name, AVG(price * quantity) as revenue_per_sale FROM(SELECT items_name as name, items_price as price, items_quantity as quantity FROM FLATTEN(UNWIND(sales WITH PATH => items))) as derived GROUP BY name
   ```

   This is equivalent to the following aggregation query and produces the same results.
   ```
   db.sales.aggregate([{$unwind: "$items"}, {$group: { _id: "$items.name", avgPrice: { $avg: {$multiply: ["$items.price", "$items.quantity"]}}}}])